Mercer County NJ Bicycle & Pedestrian Accident Injury Attorneys

 Providing Legal Assistance to Injured Victims throughout New Jersey

 As a pedestrian or bicyclist, you are relatively unprotected in the event of an accident.
+Taking to the road on your bike or on foot in any urban or suburban community poses a risk.
+In this day and age, due to the rise in cars on the road as well as the distractions available to drivers, being a motorist, passenger, bicyclist, or pedestrian can be precarious and requires extra care.
 Motorists are required to exercise due caution when driving near people on foot or on bike, but all too often, negligence on the part of car and truck drivers leads to serious pedestrian or bicycle accidents.
+These traumatic events can lead to severe injuries.

 If you or a loved one has suffered a pedestrian or bicycle accident injury, the experienced personal injury attorneys at Kamensky Cohen & Riechelson are here to help you pursue compensation for your losses.
 We stand up for the rights of injured pedestrians and bicyclists throughout New Jersey and we have conveniently located offices in Trenton and Pennington, NJ.

-Contact us online or by telephone to arrange a consultation with an experienced New Jersey bicycle and pedestrian accident lawyer.
+Contact us online or by telephone at (609) 528-2596 to arrange a free consultation with an experienced New Jersey bicycle and pedestrian accident lawyer.
 Time is of the essence.
 You have two years from the date you sustained your injuries to file a lawsuit in New Jersey.

 I worked with Phil Cohen who helped me with injuries my Dad suffered as a pedestrian.
 Phil was very responsive and came to meet with my Dad.
 He was very helpful during the complicated process and explained everything patiently along the way.
 I highly recommend Phil and firm.